hansroh/skitai/README.txt

 *New in version 0.11*

-Mendtioned above, there're 3 Skitai 'was' client-side web socket services:
+There're 3 Skitai 'was' client-side web socket services:

 - was.ws ()
 - was.ws.lb ()